 Gilles Teniou, Video SWG Chair: Taking reponsibility for co-ordination and communication and in future, we will be more efficient.

-Mary-Luc Champel, Xiomi: this TR has taken so much time to complete, and aspects could have been added in the future.
+Mary-Luc Champel, Xiaomi: this TR has taken so much time to complete, and aspects could be added in the future.

-Tomas Toftgard, Ericsson: many sections in the TR doesn’t include the audio aspects.
-Many figures has not been described properly in text.
+Tomas Toftgard, Ericsson: many sections in the TR do not include the audio aspects.
+Many figures have not been described properly in text.
 In a glance, this document gives an impression that an emphasis on the video aspect other than anything else.
 So, it is felt that audio aspects should also be addressed properly in order to balance it out.

-Stephane Ragout, Orange: this topic can be taken to the SA4 plenary so that, this situation can be avoided in future.
+Stephane Ragot, Orange: this topic can be taken to the SA4 plenary so that, this situation can be avoided in future.

 Gilles Teniou, Video Chair: I understand the audio group wants to estimate the device capability in the architecure as included in the TR.

-Iraj Saudagar, Tencent: this is about vedio rendering and the TR is not equally balanced.
+Iraj Sodagar, Tencent: this is about video rendering and the TR is not equally balanced.

 It's mostly a language issue that's not depicted properly.
 Encourage people to emphasize on the language to make it complete and not stall the work.

 Stefan Bruhn, Dolby: The audio statements to some extent are misleading in this TR.
-So, there should be certain degrees of precision for the audio and the subsequent text needs to be added.
+So, there should be certain degree of precision for the audio and the subsequent text needs to be added.
 No negative comments to belittle the work.

 Hearing to the ongoing discussions, Video SWG Chair requested the group to extend this discussion till the next session.